Washoe County School District: 2006 Pine Middle School shooting

-2013 shooting
+2013 Sparks Middle School shooting

 A student opened fire at Sparks Middle School, a Washoe County School District school.
 Two students were critically injured, and a teacher was fatally shot while trying to intervene with the student.
 The gunman then committed suicide by shooting himself.
 Students from the school were evacuated and were placed at Sparks High School, where they held until they were picked up by their guardians.